Powerlearnproject/se-day1-assignment-delexy4life/README.md

 4. Testing: Verifying that the software works correctly, is reliable, and meets user needs.
 5. Deployment: Launching the software for users or customers to access and use.
 6. Maintenance: Continuously improving, updating, and supporting the software to ensure it remains effective and efficient.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

+Waterfall methodology entails;
+1. Linear approach: Sequential phases (requirements, design, implementation, testing, deployment, maintenance).
+2. Predictive planning: Fixed scope, timeline, and budget
+3. Emphasis on documentation: Detailed requirements, design documents, and testing plans.
+4. Risk management: Identify and mitigate risks upfront.
+5. Testing: Conducted after implementation, often leading to costly rework.

+Agile methodology entails;
+1. Iterative approach: Cyclical sprints (planning, development, review, retrospective)
+2. Adaptive planning: Flexible scope, timeline, and budget
+3. Emphasis on working software: Prioritize working code over documentation
+4. Risk management: Identify and mitigate risks through iterative development and continuous testing
+5. Testing: Continuous testing and integration, reducing rework.

+Scenarios where Waterfall methodology would be appropriate within the context of software engineering are;
+1. Legacy system maintenance: Waterfall is suitable for maintaining legacy systems with well-defined requirements and fixed scope.
+2. Embedded systems development: Waterfall works well for developing embedded systems with strict regulatory requirements and fixed scope.
+3. Small-scale web development: Waterfall can be used for small-scale web development projects with standard features and fixed requirements.
+4. Regulatory compliance projects: Waterfall is suitable for projects with strict regulatory requirements, such as finance or healthcare.
+5. Simple mobile app development: Waterfall can be used for developing simple mobile apps with a fixed set of features.

+Scenarios where Agile methodology would be appropriate within the context of software engineering are;
+1. Complex software system development: Agile is suitable for developing complex software systems with uncertain or changing requirements.
+2. Scalable web application development: Agile works well for developing scalable web applications with frequent feature updates.
+3. Mobile app development with changing market landscape: Agile is suitable for developing mobile apps that need to adapt to changing market trends.
+4. Innovative product development: Agile is suitable for developing innovative products with uncertain requirements.
+5. Large-scale enterprise software development: Agile works well for large-scale projects with multiple stakeholders, changing requirements, and high risk.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.